jnikolaev/Insurance-Algo/README.md

 # Insurance-Algo
-Binary Classification of Messages to Determine
+Binary Classification of Messages

+Determining the interest in/need for insurance via messages